The links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 Each country has different requirements.
 The European Union countries (those part of the Schengen agreement) requires a rabies vaccination, chipped and documented from your states Import-Export Service Center.
 To get the step by step guide of how to legally transport pets from the United States to the EU you can check out https://www.aphis.usda.gov/aphis/pet-travel to get detailed information.

 I urge you to follow the steps exactly as they specify on their website because going out of order will make things much more complicated.
 I also highly recommend for you to start the process immediately.
-The whole documentation and doctor visits take up to a month from start to finish, so don’t waste any time.
+The whole documentation and doctor visits take at least month (possibly longer) from start to finish, so don’t waste any time.
 As for the cost, I have a small cat and spent no more than $250 on everything – vaccination, visits to the vet, legal documentation, crate, and airline check-in fee.
 Bigger animals probably have higher fees at the vet and with the airline.

 Preparation Before Transportation